Deploying Content and Configuration Updates

 Also, updates must be tested consistently in Development, Test and Acceptance environments before deployment in Production.

-The Updater Modules used in previous Hippo versions (7.7 or earlier), which were automatically executed on startup, are no longer supported in Hippo 7.8.
+The Updater Modules used in previous Hippo versions (7.7 or earlier), which were automatically executed on startup, are no longer supported.

 Several new tools were introduced in 7.8 to make content updates easier to manage.